 After a long journey, the new leases accounting standard has been issued by the Financial Accounting Standards Board (“FASB”) in February 2016.

 What Are the Headlines?

 • The liability for virtually all leases must be recognized on the balance sheet of the lessee at the discounted present value of future lease payments with an offsetting right of use asset.

-• The FASB decided that for public business entities, the final leases standard will be effective for fiscal years beginning after December 15, 2018 (essentially January 1, 2019) and for nonpublic business entities, the effective date would be for fiscal years beginning after December 15, 2019 (essentially January 1, 2020).
+• Public business entities became effective for fiscal years beginning after December 15, 2018 (essentially January 1, 2019) and for nonpublic business entities, the effective date has been moved to fiscal years beginning after December 15, 2020 (essentially January 1, 2021).

 • For lessees that report using FASB accounting standards, the pattern of expense recognition will generally stay the same.
 For those lessees reporting using IFRS standards, the pattern of expense recognition will change significantly.
 However, for all lessees, the new accounting model will require more sophisticated financial calculations and will mandate more monitoring and tracking of lease details.

 One might look at the effective dates noted above and say that there is plenty of time left to deal with the very complicated transition issues involved but the reality is that preparations should start immediately.
 Now is the time to organize a Transition Team within your organization.
 It will take a significant time commitment to compile the necessary documentation and complete all the steps that are necessary to implement this change in accounting.
 Additionally, it is critically important to estimate the preliminary financial effect of adopting the new leases standard based upon the inventory of existing leases and share that information with senior management.

 Corporate Strategy Considerations